Crisis Core: Final Fantasy VII: Accolades

 Crisis Core has also received a number of awards from different publications.
 It was nominated by GameSpot for the "Best of 2008" awards, in the "Best Story", "Best RPG Game" and "Best PSP Game" categories, winning "Best PSP Game".
-It was also listed as the tenth best PSP game of all the time by IGN.
+It was also listed as the tenth best PSP game of all time by IGN.
 Four IGN articles concerning the game were in "The Top 10 PSP Stories of 2008", with the review article listed at number one.
 In IGNs Best of 2008, Crisis Core won in the categories "Best RPG for the PSP" and "Best Story for the PSP", and was nominated as "Best Overall RPG".
 Videogamer.com placed it fifteenth and fourth in their articles "Best Games of 2008" and "Top 10 PlayStation exclusives of 2008", respectively.
 GamePro featured it as one of the five games PSP gamers should play, one of the 31 best PSP titles in 2009, and as the seventh best video game prequel.
 It was also voted to third place in the Dengeki poll of most tear-inducing games of all time.
 In 2011, it was voted second place in the Famitsu readers' poll on the same topic.